Lease Violations: A Guide + Rental Management Tips for 2023

 As we stated earlier, how you handle a lease violation is completely at your discretion.

-However, before committing to a one-size-fits-all consequence policy, it’s important to consider the severity and the frequency of the violation.
-Once you’ve taken these two things into consideration, you can come up with a fair and reasonable consequence.
+However, before committing to a one-size-fits-all consequence policy, it’s essential to consider the severity and the frequency of the violation.
+Once you’ve considered these two things, you can devise a fair and reasonable consequence.

 Your next step is sending out a “Notice to Quit” or “Eviction Notice” letter to your tenant.
-These are official documents that are served to tenants in the event they violate the lease and that notify them of the issue and subsequent consequences.
+If tenants violate the lease, these official documents are served to notify them of the issue and subsequent consequences.
 Depending on your state’s laws, you may be legally required to serve these letters before moving forward with an eviction.

 What to Include in a Lease Violation Notice?

-A lease violation notice can serve as evidence that you have complied with the law in an eviction proceeding.
-Therefore, it's important to ensure that you’re sending out a thorough lease violation notice.
+A lease violation notice can prove that you have complied with the law in an eviction proceeding.
+Therefore, it's important to ensure you send out a thorough lease violation notice.

 Here’s what you should include in a lease violation notice to your tenant: